 Youngstown is a larger medium-sized city located in the state of Ohio.
-With a population of 64,628 people and 50 constituent neighborhoods, Youngstown is the ninth largest community in Ohio.
+With a population of 60,068 people and 53 constituent neighborhoods, Youngstown is the 11th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Youngstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Youngstown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Youngstown are a mix of both white- and blue-collar jobs.
 Overall, Youngstown is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Youngstown who work in office and administrative support (13.23%), sales jobs (11.40%), and food service (8.49%).
+There are especially a lot of people living in Youngstown who work in sales jobs (11.35%), office and administrative support (10.45%), and healthcare suport services (8.67%).

 Youngstown is an extremely ethnically-diverse city.
 The people who call Youngstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Youngstown residents report their race to be White, followed by Black or African-American.
 Youngstown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.03% of the city’s residents.
-Important ancestries of people in Youngstown include Irish, German, African, and Slovak.
+People of Hispanic or Latino origin account for 10.89% of the city’s residents.
+Important ancestries of people in Youngstown include German, Italian, Irish, English, and African.

 The most common language spoken in Youngstown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Greek.